 Silagen– Silagen is a silicone gel that can be applied to new and old surgical scars.
 The gel not only minimizes the formation of scarring, it also provides sun protection.
 The gel dries quickly to create an invisible shield over your scars to provide protection while reducing redness and flattening your scar.
 The gel is flexible and waterproof, lasting for 12 to 24 hours.
 For best results, apply Silagen gel twice daily for 12 weeks.

 Broadband Light BBL – BBL, or Broadband Light laser therapy can treat a range of skin conditions, including lessening the appearance of scars.
 During a treatment, a handheld BBL device is passed over the treatment area and patients will feel a warm sensation, similar to a repeated rubber band snap.
 BBL treatments are done in two to five sessions, usually spaced two to four weeks apart, though more sessions may be needed for more serious scarring.

 Profractional Laser Therapy- Profractional laser therapy works by removing the skin layer by layer.
 This will cause new skin cells to form, resulting in tighter, smoother skin.
-During treatment, local anesthetic will be used, and treatment can take anywhere from thirty minutes to two hours, depending on the size of the treatment area.
+During the treatment, local anesthetic will be used, and the treatment can take anywhere from thirty minutes to two hours, depending on the size of the treatment area.
 Patients can expect skin peeling to occur five to seven days after laser therapy, and healing take between 10-21 days.